Texas Gun Charge Lawyer Near You

 Penalties for Illegal Gun Possession in Texas

-Unless you are licensed to carry a hand gun, it is illegal for you to knowingly and intentionally carry any weapon when you are not on your own property.
+Unless you are licensed to carry a handgun, it is illegal for you to knowingly and intentionally carry any weapon when you are not on your own property.
 The penalty imposed depends on the weapon involved and where you were at the time of the offense.
 These cases are typically complex which is why we recommend you consult with a nearby Texas gun crime attorney to help you.

 The penalties are increased if the weapon is carried near a school, a place that sells alcohol, a court, racetrack, polling place on election day or secured area of an airport.
 Even if you have a legal right to carry a weapon, if you sell it or lend it to someone who does not have a legal right to have it or allow a child to have access to a firearm that is not secured, additional penalties will be imposed.

 Exceptions are made for possession of antique items.
 Additionally, you may transport a weapon in your vehicle as long as it is not visible.

 Texas Gun Laws